-Upon completion of the Distribution, we expect that we will have an aggregate of approximately Company Shares outstanding.
+Upon completion of the Distribution, we expect that we will have an aggregate of approximately 552,735,960 Company Shares outstanding.
 All of these shares will be freely tradeable without restriction or further registration under the United States Securities Act of 1933, as amended (the "Securities Act"), unless the shares are owned by one of our "affiliates," as that term is defined in Rule 405 under the Securities Act.
-None of the Company Shares distributed to holders of Parent Shares will be subject to lock-up agreements.
+None of the Company Shares distributed to holders of Parent Shares will be subject to lock-up agreements (except for certain employees as holders with existing blocking periods in line with employee share plans).